Wedding ceremonies – $650

 - Lodgement of all legal documents with the Births, Deaths and Marriages Registration Office

 - Your signed ‘presentation’ certificate to commemorate your special day.

 I will travel 100 kms round trip as part of my standard fee and further by negotiation.

 When you make your booking, a $350 non-refundable deposit is payable.
 The remainder of your payment can be done in set instalments – just ask me for more details.

 When you decide you’re going to get married, a Notice of Intended Marriage form needs to be completed and lodged with the Attorney General’s Department.

 This form must be completed at least one month and one day before your marriage date, and no more than 18 months beforehand.
 When you appoint me as your celebrant, I can fill out this form (with some help from you) and will lodge it for you.

-In Australian law, for two people to marry they must be a man and a woman and both be over the age of 18 years.
+In Australian law, for two people to marry they must both be over the age of 18 years.
 If one person is under 18 (but over 16), it can still be done, but there are some extra steps.